 And now featuring a seconde morte…a leaping seconds hand, which moves once every second, much like a quartz timepiece, but in this case achieved with the incredible complexity (to adjust, the complexity is not in the design or fabrication which is fairly simple, but in the adjustment of the remontoir spring)

 Click here for a 1920 pixel wide image of the above.
 By clicking, you agree to the terms that you will only use the image for personal use, and agree not to crop or modify it in any way.

 The finish is now beyond reproach.
-The gold rings which hold the subdials are magnificently finished.
+The gold rings which hold the sub-dials are magnificently finished.
 The hands, a FP Journe original design is short, stubby, but beautifully proportioned.
 The layout of the dial, with a power reserve indicator at 12, tourbillon at 9, jumping seconds at 6 and hour/min at 3 is perfect.
-Note the gline of colour of the mother of pearl dial.
+Note the glint of colour of the mother of pearl dial.

 Not forgetting the movement…which is magnificent

-Now made in 18k pink gold, the movement is a full plate, with a cutout to show the remontoir spring and the swinging cog as it operates the seconde morte
+The first generation watches had a brass movement, but the second generation featured movements made in 18k pink gold.
+The movement is a full plate, with a cutout to show the remontoir spring and the swinging cog as it operates the seconde morte.

 A true masterpiece to behold.
 Hold your breath, and take it in…I leave you with another view of the dial, from a slightly different angle.
 Note the colours caught in this photograph is different from the one above…the beautiful glint and spectrum just beside the power reserve indicator is so mesmerizing to look at.